emqx/emqx-docs/en_US/advanced/alarms.md

 # Alarm

-EMQX Broker has built-in monitoring and alarm functions.
-Currently, it supports monitoring of CPU occupancy, (system, process) memory occupancy, number of processes, rule engine resource status, cluster partition and healing and it can alarm.
-Both activation and deactivation of alarms will generate a alarm log and the Broker will publish an MQTT message with the topic of `$SYS/brokers/<Node>/alarms/activate` or `$SYS/brokers/<Node>/alarms/deactivate`, Users can subscribe to the topics of `$SYS/brokers/+/alarms/avtivate` and `$SYS/brokers/+/alarms/deactivate` to get alarm notifications.
+EMQX has built-in monitoring and alarm functions.
+Currently, it supports monitoring of CPU occupancy, (system, process) memory occupancy, number of processes, rule engine resource status, cluster partition, and healing and it can alarm.
+Both activation and deactivation of alarms will generate an alarm log and the Broker will publish an MQTT message with the topic of `$SYS/brokers/<Node>/alarms/activate` or `$SYS/brokers/<Node>/alarms/deactivate`, Users can subscribe to the topics of `$SYS/brokers/+/alarms/avtivate` and `$SYS/brokers/+/alarms/deactivate` to get alarm notifications.

 The Payload of the alarm notification message is in Json format and contains the following fields: